 I am an Assistant Professor of Sociology at the University of California, Los Angeles.

-My research lies at the intersection of sociology, history, political science, and, increasingly, social psychology.
-I am fascinated by how individuals make decisions about violence: whether to organize, support, and participate in violence; how, when, and why they choose to defect; and what happens once the violence is done.
+My research lies at the intersection of sociology, history, and political science.
+I am fascinated by how individuals make decisions about violence: whether to organize, support, and participate in violence; how, when, and why they choose to defect; and what happens once violence is done.
 Accordingly, my research and teaching interests span political sociology and violence, how social categories and identity processes bear on violence and mobilization, comparative-historical sociology, and questions about the relationship between social perception, culture in action, and moral judgment.
-I use a range of comparative-historical, qualitative, and experimental methods to develop falsifiable theories about the causes and consequences of violence.
+I use a range of comparative-historical, qualitative, and experimental methods to develop falsifiable theories about violence.